Massacre Rim

-With more than 300 named mountain ranges and millions of acres of rugged, untamed wilderness and thousands of miles of get-outside potential, it’s safe to say the Silver State offers dark sky lovers a lifetime of exploration.
-Some famous, big ol’ stretches of Nevada night sky can be found at Great Basin National Park and Tonopah—and to be honest, just about everywhere you look up beyond the Vegas metro area offers a spectacular nighttime light show, thanks to little-to-no light pollution.
+With more than 300 named mountain ranges, millions of acres of rugged, untamed wilderness, and thousands of miles of get-outside potential, it’s safe to say the Silver State offers dark sky lovers a lifetime of exploration.
+Some famous, big ol’ stretches of Nevada night sky can be found at Great Basin National Park and Tonopah—and to be honest, just about everywhere you look up beyond the Vegas and Reno metro areas offers a spectacular nighttime star show, thanks to little-to-no light pollution.

-As if being some of the darkest places in Nevada, the United States, AND Planet Earth hasn’t already upped the cool factor into the next dimension, many of Nevada’s dark sky sanctuaries are also known to be some of the quietest too, providing increasingly rare habitats to a variety of creatures who can thrive in a true nocturnal environment.
-In fact, the combo of the exceptional quality of starry nights and an unblemished nocturnal environment has earned Massacre Rim a designation with the International Dark-Sky Association, protecting all 101,000 acres of this wilderness study area.
+As if being in one of the darkest places in Nevada, the United States, AND Planet Earth hasn’t already upped the cool factor into the next dimension, this Nevada dark sky sanctuary is also known to be one of the quietest, too, providing increasingly rare habitats to a variety of creatures who can thrive in a true nocturnal environment.
+In fact, the combo of the exceptional quality of starry nights and an unblemished nocturnal environment has earned Massacre Rim a designation with DarkSky, protecting all 101,000 acres of this wilderness study area.
 It’s here that scientists have discovered new, never-before-seen parts of the Milky Way galaxy, and on moonless nights stars shine so bright they actually cast a shadow.

 Getting There

 Massacre Rim is situated about 4.5 hours north of Reno in northern Washoe County.
-After all, being located out in the middle of nowhere is what’s earned its sterling reputation as one of the best places to stargaze in the state—and country.
+After all, being located out in the middle of nowhere is what’s earned its sterling reputation as one of the best places to stargaze in Nevada—and country.
 From Gerlach, Massacre Rim is still situated 3 hours north; from Denio it’s about a 3.5 hour drive.
-Nearest the living ghost town of Vya, or Cedarville, CA this remote dark sky sanctuary lies on Nevada Bureau of Land Management (BLM) land, who collaborates with Friends of Nevada Wilderness on Massacre Rim conservation efforts.
-There are no established campgrounds in the area, but primitive, Leave No Trace Massacre Rim camping is permitted with a 14 day maximum stay per location.
+Nearest the living ghost town of Vya, or Cedarville, CA, this remote dark sky sanctuary lies on Nevada Bureau of Land Management (BLM) land, which collaborates with Friends of Nevada Wilderness on Massacre Rim conservation efforts.
+There are no established campgrounds in the area, but primitive, Leave No Trace Massacre Rim camping is permitted with a 14-day maximum stay per location.

 Hours: